aminnadz/ws-firmware-v1/README.md

-# Wearable Sensor Firrmware V1
+# Wearable Sensor Firmware V1

 This repo holds the first version of warable sensor firmware.
 The state machine that is implemented in this firmware is given in figure below;